ll-Z6/Automation-Testing/README.md

 This project is an automated testing framework for web applications, using [Cypress](https://www.cypress.io/).
 It covers functional E2E testing for **SauceDemo** and API testing for **PetStore**.
 The framework supports:

-- Functional E2E tests for critical user flows
+- E2E tests for critical user flows
 - API testing for backend services
 - Data-driven testing and best practices
 - Automated CI/CD pipelines with GitHub Actions